 Governing Law and Jurisdiction

-This Guarantee and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) is governed by and shall be construed in accordance with English law.
+This Guarantee and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) is governed by and shall be construed in accordance with the Laws of England and Wales.

-Subject to clauses 13.4 and 13.5, the courts of England have exclusive jurisdiction to settle any disputes arising out of or connected with this Guarantee (including a dispute regarding the existence validity or termination of this Guarantee or the consequences of its nullity) (a “Dispute”).
+Subject to clauses 13.4 and 13.5, the courts of England and Wales have exclusive jurisdiction to settle any disputes arising out of or connected with this Guarantee (including a dispute regarding the existence validity or termination of this Guarantee or the consequences of its nullity) (a “Dispute”).

-Subject to clauses 13.4 and 13.5, the parties agree that the courts of England are the most appropriate and convenient courts to settle Disputes between them and accordingly that they will not argue to the contrary.
+Subject to clauses 13.4 and 13.5, the parties agree that the courts of England and Wales are the most appropriate and convenient courts to settle Disputes between them and accordingly that they will not argue to the contrary.

 This clause 13 is for the benefit of the Service Provider only.
 As a result and notwithstanding clauses 13.2 and 13.3 it does not prevent the Service Provider from: